 After already singing Parsifal on the green hill last year on short notice, Schager takes on the role in all performances during this year’s festival in Bayreuth.
 The musical direction in the production by Uwe Eric Laufenberg will once more be assumed by Hartmut Haenchen.

 more about Andreas Schager

-From the Côte d’Azur to the world stars at the SpreeFrom April 21st, Marina Prudenskaya has taken on the role of Azucena at the Opéra Monte-Carlo under the baton of Daniel Harding – a role in which she already enthused the audiences of numerous other renowned houses.
+Verdi on the Côte d'Azur and the river SpreeFrom April 21st, Marina Prudenskaya has taken on the role of Azucena at the Opéra Monte-Carlo under the baton of Daniel Harding – a role in which she already enthused the audiences of numerous other renowned houses.

 Also the Berlin audience has a reason to be thrilled.
 Following her performances in Monte-Carlo, Ms. Prudenskaya’s path leads her to the Staatsoper im Schiller Theater, where she will be performing in Don Carlo as Princess Eboli under the baton of Verdi expert Massimo Zanetti.
 First performance: May 14th.

 On May 31st, Plácido Domingo will be celebrating his 50th Berlin anniversary with a great gala concert at Staatsoper Berlin.
 Under the baton of Daniel Barenboim and alongside René Pape and Mr. Domingo himself, Marina Prudenskaya will be performing on stage.